-They this time brought double the sliver and gifts from their homeland.
+This time they brought double the sliver and gifts from their homeland.

 Joseph had the upper hand and all he wanted at this time was to see his younger brother Benjamin and then his father Jacob.

-This time Joesph gave them a feast then sent them on their way.
-Click on “next” to see what then happened.
+This time Joseph gave them a feast and then sent sent them on their way.
+Click on “next page” to see what then happened.

 The Second Journey to Egypt